-Since the expansion of health insurance benefits to millions more Americans under the Affordable Care Act, more individuals in need of treatment for substance abuse disorders have been able to start the path to recovery.
+Since the expansion of health insurance benefits to millions more Americans under the Affordable Care Act, more individuals in need of treatment for substance use disorders have been able to start on the path to recovery.
 This coincides with an ongoing opioid epidemic that has led to almost 50,000 overdose deaths in 2017, more than four times the number seen a decade and a half earlier, according to the National Institutes of Health.
-These new trends mean that many more qualified, knowledgeable personnel are being sought to help treat this new wave of persons affected by opioid use disorder and other substance use disorders.
+These new trends mean that many more qualified, knowledgeable personnel are needed to help treat this new wave of persons affected by opioid use disorder and other substance use disorders.

 Becoming an Addiction Counselor

 Education requirements, licensure, and certification are important considerations for a prospective addiction counselor.Education Requirements

 Addiction counselor education requirements vary depending on the state of employment and the desired position and work setting.
 Some positions require only a high school diploma, whereas others require a master’s degree.
 Candidates with less advanced academic credentials may need to undergo thousands more hours of on-the-job training than others with more formal education.State Licensure

 States generally have minimum conditions that must be met before they grant licenses authorizing people to work as substance use disorder counselors.
 Check with your state’s Department of Labor about specific requirements.Certification